abjerner/Limbo.Umbraco.BlockList/README.md

 # Limbo Block List

-This package extends the default block list property editor in Umbraco 9, making it possible to control the CLR type returned by our version of the block list property editor.
+This package extends the default block list property editor in Umbraco, making it possible to control the CLR type returned by our version of the block list property editor.

 ## But why?